Blockchain-Mexico/Maya-Specs/specs.md

 - [6] Samples (Snowball - epidemic samples)
 - [7] Gossip
 - [8] Hybrids
+- [9] Constant-Size Commitments to Polynomials ?
+Possible to Connect the hybrid in a intersenting way or a math moon missing piece?

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 <!-- /TOC -->